cgoldsby/TvOSMoreButton/README.md

     }

     private func moreButtonWasPressed(text: String?) -> Void {
-        // Do something; May I suggest using TvOSTextViewerViewController
+        // Do something.
+May I suggest using TvOSTextViewerViewController
         // to display the text in a full screen view! let viewController = TvOSTextViewerViewController()
         viewController.text = text